 He has published more than 60 journal articles and book chapters.
 He is on the editorial boards of Social Service Review, Journal of the Society for Social Work and Children and Youth Services Review.

-Until recently, Guo was a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
-He has received many awards for his teaching:
+Guo was previously a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
+There he received many awards for his teaching:

 - Dean’s Recognition of Teaching Excellence in the School of Social Work at UNC at Chapel Hill for academic years 2004-05, 2005-06, 2006-07, 2008-09, 2009-10.